Modern Country Style - Interior Design Guide

 -

-Edit out heavy or ornate pieces, swap dark colors for lighter tones, and introduce sleek hardware or fixtures.
-Keep cherished heirlooms but mix them with clean-lined, functional basics for balanced charm.
+Edit out heavy and ornate pieces, swap dark colors for lighter ones and introduce sleek hardware or fixtures.
+Keep the heirloom furniture pieces but pair them with clean, functional lines to keep a room well-edited.